ARMS: A Vision for Actor Reputation Metric Systems in the Open-Source Software Supply Chain: Background Motivation

 \subsection{Using Actor Reputation to Establish Trust}

 Reputation systems establish trust between parties who have not been previously connected~\cite{durak_sandi_2023}.
 When social systems integrate reputation, incentives associated with positive reputation can encourage good behavior over time~\cite{josang_survey_2007}.
-Following Hendrikx \etal~\cite{Hendrikx_Bubendorfer_Chard_2015}, any reputation system has three interacting entities: \begin{itemize} \item \textbf{Trustor}: The party placing trust (\eg the maintainer team). \item \textbf{Trustee}: The party being evaluated (\eg a potential contributor). \item \textbf{Trust Engine (Recommender)}: The broker that supplies the trustor with information about the trustee (interaction data).
+Following Hendrikx \etal~\cite{hendrikx_reputation_2015}, any reputation system has three interacting entities: \begin{itemize} \item \textbf{Trustor}: The party placing trust (\eg the maintainer team). \item \textbf{Trustee}: The party being evaluated (\eg a potential contributor). \item \textbf{Trust Engine (Recommender)}: The broker that supplies the trustor with information about the trustee (interaction data).
 Its design varies by application and threat model --- \eg for communication~\cite{durak_sandi_2023}, online-auction~\cite {goodrich_privacy-enhanced_2011}, etc. \betul{I personally did not like the term recommender.
 Can't we call it ``Trust Engine''?
 This also goes to Figure 1 where you already talk about Reputation Engine.
-We can drop the box called Reputation Engine and ARMS Recommender is replaced with Trust Engine. } \end{itemize}
+We can drop the box called Reputation Engine and ARMS Recommender is replaced with Trust Engine. } \end{itemize} In our setting, the trustee may be a human contributor, an autonomous coding agent, or a human-agent pair when an agent acts on a specific operator's behalf.

 Two common examples of reputation systems in software engineering are GitHub's star system~\cite{Saving_repositories} and the Stack Overflow point-based system~\cite{SOrep}.
 Both of these systems can be used by a trustor to quantify the number of users satisfied with a trustee's projects and contributions~\cite{Cameron_2005}.
 As a result, they might influence which GitHub projects an engineer (trustor) may deem to be reliable~\cite{Borges_Tulio_Valente_2018}, and which Stack Overflow answers may be trusted by their readers~\cite{wang2021reputation}.
 In the following sections, we introduce ARMS to formalize the concepts of an actor reputation metric system to promote cybersecurity within the OSS ecosystem.